CofAndrea/FULL_STACK/README.md

 # FULL_STACK
- trying to replicate some facebook functionality
+ trying to replicate some facebook functionalities